OVOSHatchery/ovos-qubes/README.md

   }
   ```

-  ⚠️ `"skip_auth"` needs to be set, `identity2.json` is not shared across ovos qubes ⚠️
+  ⚠️ only ovos-skills will have a `identity2.json`, `"skip_auth"` needs to be set, pairing is not shared across ovos qubes ⚠️

 - create auto_start.sh `nano auto-start.sh`
   ```bash